Introduction

 The Portascanner® Airtight brings numerous benefits to the construction industry, particularly in achieving airtightness for Passive House buildings:

-• Cost Savings: By accurately detecting and quantifying air leaks, the instrument ensures that the air pressure test is passed on the first attempt, reducing the need for retesting and associated costs.
+- Cost Savings: By accurately detecting and quantifying air leaks, the instrument ensures that the air pressure test is passed on the first attempt.
+This reduces the need for retesting and other associated costs.

 Conclusion